Susquehanna River: Environmental threats

 The environmental group American Rivers named the Susquehanna "America's Most Endangered River for 2005" because of the excessive pollution it receives.
 Most of the pollution in the river is caused by excess animal manure from farming, agricultural runoff, urban and suburban stormwater runoff, and raw or inadequately treated sewage.
 In 2003 the river contributed 50% of the freshwater, 44% of the nitrogen, 21% of the phosphorus, and 21% of the sediment flowing into the Chesapeake Bay.

 It was designated as one of the American Heritage Rivers in 1997.
 The designation provides for technical assistance from federal agencies to state and local governments working in the Susquehanna watershed.

 Another environmental concern is radioactivity released during the 1979 Three Mile Island accident.
 However, extensive radionuclide studies over a 25-year period from 1979 through 2003, confirm that the Three Mile Island accident has not resulted in any harmful radiation effects.
 The areas in and along a 262-km length of the Susquehanna River in Pennsylvania were monitored for the presence of radioactive materials.
 This study began two months after the 1979 Three Mile Island (TMI) partial reactor meltdown; it spanned the next 25 years.
 Monitoring points included stations at the PPL Susquehanna and TMI nuclear power plants.
 Monthly gamma measurements documented concentrations of radionuclides from natural and anthropogenic sources.
 During this study, various series of gamma-emitting radionuclide concentration measurements were made in many general categories of animals, plants, and other inorganic matter, both within and near the river.
 Sampling began in 1979 before the first start-up of the PPL Susquehanna power plant.
 Although all species were not continuously monitored for the entire period, an extensive database was compiled.
-In 1986, the ongoing measurements detected fallout from the Chernobyl nuclear accident.
-These data may be used in support of dose or environmental transport calculations.
+In May 1986, ongoing measurements from several monitoring stations along the river near Three Mile Island, Peach Bottom and Calvert Cliffs detected iodine-131 beta particles attributable to fallout from the Chernobyl nuclear accident.
 The remaining reactor at Three Mile Island Nuclear Generating Station was shut down in 2019.

 In 2015, a smallmouth bass with a rare, cancerous tumor was caught from the river, raising renewed concerns about toxic materials and water pollution.
 The Environmental Protection Agency reported, "we do not have sufficient data at this time to scientifically support listing the main stem of the Susquehanna as impaired."